awsdocs/aws-cloudformation-user-guide/doc_source/resource-import-existing-stack.md

 }
 ```

-## Import an Existing Resource into a Stack Using the AWS CloudFormation Console<a name="resource-import-existing-stack-console"></a>
+## Import an existing resource into a stack using the AWS CloudFormation console<a name="resource-import-existing-stack-console"></a>

 1. Open the AWS CloudFormation console\.